DigitalMR: Partners

 listening247 had through the years a number of agency partners offering its products to clients in their own countries, including Cocedal, MindTake, Aha Moments, Masmi, Nielsen, NielsenIQ, Blauw, Merlin Communications, Values, IOA in Europe, Asia, Africa and LATAM, as well as Decision Analyst in the USA.

 Competitions and awards

 In late 2011, the listening247 blog was nominated for the 'Top New Market Research Blogs of 2012' annual competition.
 The blog had also received a badge from Next Generation Market Research as one of the most influential in research.
 During the same year, Michalis Michael was one of the individual finalists for the 'Next Gen Market Research Innovation Award'.

 In 2013, the listening247 online communities platform won the ‘Best Implementation of Enterprise Gamification’ award by Ovum for the use of gamification in market research.

 In early 2014, listening247 was announced as a finalist for the Digital Innovation-Advertising contest in the category of Next Generation Social Media Analytics.
 Also, listening247 was a runner up in a competition to win a place at the UK Trade & Investment Pavilion at CeBIT 2014.
 Both were supported by IC tomorrow, a Technology Strategy Board programme.

-Media attention

-listening247 made several news reports regarding their research done on customers' social media posts about five major banks.
-They brought to light the importance of checking criticisms on newer platforms such as social media.
-They revealed the top 10 unknown problems, such as customer service, that were going unnoticed in the banking world.

-Since then numerous articles, TV interviews and podcasts were published about listening247 around its innovations and data stories derived from its listening247 platform.
-Here are some links to those publications: